THE EMPTY GAUGE

 Low tank.
 Clear signal.
 Quiet repair.

-To my amazing wife, Marty — For meeting me exactly where I am.
+To Marty — for meeting me exactly where I am.
 For knowing when to speak.
 For loving me enough to protect my character when my own tank is running low.
 Your gentleness, encouragement, and steady wisdom remind me daily that God is still shaping both of us.

-To those who serve others — Especially the servers and workers who are often overlooked or dismissed.
-May this moment reflect what the love of Jesus can look like when humility is chosen over pride.
+To those who serve others — especially the servers and workers who are often overlooked or dismissed.
+May this moment reflect what the love of Jesus looks like when humility is chosen over pride.

 “Let every man be swift to hear, slow to speak, slow to wrath.” — James 1:19 (NKJV)